 A.20.We would like to see the centralised data of the Performance Ratings document used during School Inspections shared with Head Teachers.
 The Head Teachers Charter could include a clause that compels them to use data in a professional manner.
 This would allow Head Teachers to use centralised data as a calibration tool and via the Regional Improvement Collaborative to contact schools who demonstrate better practise for advice.

 Question 21 Which education professionals should be subject to mandatory registration with the proposed Education Workforce Council for Scotland?
 34 EMPOWERING SCHOOLS A CONSULTATION ON THE PROVISIONS OF THE EDUCATION (SCOTLAND) BILL

+Of course teachers but also in time support staff and youth workers.

 Question 22 Should the Education Workforce Council for Scotland be required to consult on the fees it charges for registration?